-Have you ever wondered what kind of nursing classes or experiences you’ll need to get into nursing school?
-The requirements might surprise you – they vary depending on the program and school you’re interested in.
+Have you ever wondered what kind of nursing classes you’ll need to get into nursing school?
 In this article, we’ll outline some of the most common prerequisites for nursing school so you can be one step ahead in your application process.

 - Prerequisites for Nursing School

 - What GPA Do I Need to Get into Nursing School?